Linkinworm/dolphin-post-process-s/README.md

 Also works on the android version, should my commit changes get merged into the master branch at some point! :D

 ______________________________________________
-LinkinCRTfinal_bezelless is the same as the lastest version except it has some thing includes a full bezel image! madness right.
+[LinkinCRTfinal_bezelless.glsl](https://github.com/Linkinworm/dolphin-post-process-s/blob/main/LinkinCRTfinal_bezelless.glsl) is the same as the lastest version except it has some thing includes a full bezel image! madness right.
 You can replace the code using [this](https://github.com/Linkinworm/glsl-image-embed-generation) theres a huge block of code to replace near the top but that should be all you need to replace. note that I didnt't optimise this so it looks jank currently because the image is overlayed ontop of the gameframe so i dont recommend it, but feel free to test since this is experimental for a glsl shader.